-- Select [Print]. - The printing will start. - When the printing ends, the screen will return to step 1. - To stop the printing, select [OK] while [Stop] is displayed. - Depending on the image's file size and recording quality, it may take some time for the printing to start after you select [Print]. - The [Default] setting for printing effects and other options are the printer's own default settings as set by the printer's manufacturer.
+- Select [Print]. - ▶ The printing will start. - When the printing ends, the screen will return to step 1. - To stop printing, press the <SELECT> button while [Stop] is displayed, then select [OK].

+- Depending on the image's size and recording quality, it may take some time for the printing to start after you select [Print]. - The [Default] setting for printing effects and other options are the printer's own default settings as set by the printer's manufacturer.
 See the printer's instruction manual to find out what the default settings are.